owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 Upgrading Your ownCloud Server
 ==============================

+**Starting with version 7.0.11, ownCloud will be automatically put into maintenance mode after downloading upgraded packages.
+You must take it out of maintenance mode and then run the upgrade wizard to complete the upgrade.**

 It is best to keep your ownCloud server upgraded regularly, and to install all point releases and major releases without skipping any of them.
 Major releases are 6.0 and 7.0, and point releases are intermediate releases for each